GoldenHippoMedia/NSApi/source/includes/_1sc_continuity.md

 > Ensure that the string is formatted properly.

+This function allows you to locate a recurring record by providing a search string.

+It will return false if no record is found, otherwise it will return the internal ID of the record.

-The search string needs to be in the form of 1scRecurringId-mid (e.g. `123456-654321`)
+<aside class='notice'>The search string needs to be in the form of 1scRecurringId-mid (e.g. `123456-654321`)</aside>